junxit/us-congress-bills-117/metadata.md

 - 2022-04-27 — Placed on the Union Calendar, Calendar No. 223.
 - 2022-04-27 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-302.
 - 2022-04-27 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-302.
+- 2022-04-28 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.